If you periodically set up your Macbook from scratch like I do, you’re probably frustrated by the manual setup process.

 The next step is to install packages and other applications that I’d be installing manually otherwise.

-Also, I recently found out that mas
+Also, I discovered that mas

 is a command line interface for macOS App Store and allows an app from the store with its product identifier and can be used with brew.
 For example: